1994 NFL season

 The 1994 NFL season was the 75th regular season of the National Football League (NFL).
 To honor the NFL's 75th season, a special anniversary logo was designed, and each player wore a patch on their jerseys with this logo throughout the season.
 Also, a selection committee of media and league personnel named a special NFL 75th Anniversary All-Time Team, honoring the best NFL players from the first 75 seasons.

 The Phoenix Cardinals changed their name to Arizona Cardinals in an attempt to widen their appeal to the entire state of Arizona instead of just the Phoenix area.
 The name was initially resisted by team owner Bill Bidwill.

 This marked the last season until 2016 that the city of Los Angeles had an NFL team and the last one until 2017 that the city had two.
 Both the Rams and the Raiders left the city following the season.
-The Rams moved east to St. Louis, Missouri after being in Los Angeles for 49 years, while the Raiders left after twelve seasons to return to their previous home in Oakland, California.
-The Rams eventually returned in 2016 after failing to reach an agreement with St. Louis on a new stadium followed by the Chargers in 2017 due to a stadium proposal being voted down by most voters in San Diego.
+The Rams moved east to St. Louis, Missouri after being in Los Angeles for 49 years, while the Raiders left after 13 seasons to return to their previous home in Oakland, California.
+The Rams eventually returned in 2016 followed by the Chargers in 2017 due to a stadium proposal being voted down by most voters in San Diego.

 The season ended with Super Bowl XXIX when San Francisco defeated San Diego 49–26 at Joe Robbie Stadium.
 This was the first season of the 1990s to not feature the Buffalo Bills in the Super Bowl.

 This was also the first time in which Christmas Day fell on a Sunday during the regular season.
 The league established the practice to move most of that weekend's games to the Saturday afternoon of Christmas Eve.
 Every NFL season afterwards with Christmas Day on a Sunday has followed this same scheduling format.
 Prior to the 1990 introduction of the bye week, Christmas had fallen within the postseason.
 In years in which Christmas was on a Sunday, that weekend's games would be split between Saturday, December 24 and Monday, December 26.

 The NFL's salary cap was implemented this season.